desech/studio-react/README.md

 - open the `src/index.js` file and delete the `import './index.css';` line
 ```

-Now `Desech Studio` will use this git repository for the react plugin instead of the standard one.
+- Now `Desech Studio` will use this git repository for the react plugin instead of the standard one.
-Warning: Make sure you don't touch the version in the `package.json` file, because Desech Studio will try to upgrade and it will delete everything and re-download the new version of this plugin.
+- Warning: Make sure you don't touch the version in the `package.json` file, because Desech Studio will try to upgrade and it will delete everything and re-download the new version of this plugin.
+  - Only update the version when you git push everything and you are done with development

 ## Included npm packages